Regian Eersel: Early career

 Eersel took part in the Mix Fight Gala 78.5 kg tournament, which took place at Mix Fight Gala 21 on May 6, 2017.
-He beat Marco Pleschberger in the semi finals by a second-round technical knockout, and Sergej Braun in the finals by a first-round knockout to capture the tournament title.
+He beat Marco Pleschberger in the semi-finals by a second-round technical knockout, and Sergej Braun in the finals by a first-round knockout to capture the tournament title.

 Regian made his second Lion Fight title defense against Matous Kohout at Lion Fight 38 on September 29, 2017.
-He won the fight by a fifth round KO.
-His third title defense came during Lion Fight 50, when he defeated Joakim Hagg by a fifth round TKO.
+He won the fight by a fifth-round KO.
+His third title defense came during Lion Fight 50, when he defeated Joakim Hagg by a fifth-round TKO.

 ONE Championship

-Eersel made his ONE Championship debut against Brad Riddell at ONE Championship: Heroes of Honor on April 2018.
+Eersel made his ONE Championship debut against Brad Riddell at ONE Championship: Heroes of Honor in April 2018.
 Eersel won the fight by a unanimous decision.
 Despite being contracted with ONE Championship, Eersel made his third Lion Fight title defense against Joakim Hagg at Lion Fight 50 on November 3, 2018.
 He won the fight by a fifth-round technical knockout.

 Eersel faced Anthony Njokuani at ONE Championship: Call to Greatness on February 22, 2019.
 He won the fight by second-round knockout.
 The fight ended in some controversy, as Njokuani claimed an illegal elbow led to his stoppage loss.
 Njokuani later appealed the decision.

 Lightweight kickboxing champion

 On May 17, 2019, he challenged Nieky Holzken for the ONE Lightweight Kickboxing World Championship at ONE Championship 96: Enter the Dragon on May 17, 2019.
 He won the fight by unanimous decision.
 Eersel made his first title defense in an immediate rematch with Holzken at ONE Championship: Dawn Of Valor on October 26, 2019.
 He once again won the fight by unanimous decision.

 Eersel was booked to make his second title defense against Mustapha Haida at ONE Championship: Unbreakable.
 However, Haida was forced to withdraw after sustaining an injury, leading to the cancellation of their bout.
 Regian Eersel was later scheduled to defend the ONE Lightweight Kickboxing World Championship against Islam Murtazaev at ONE Championship: Fists Of Fury 3 on March 19, 2021.
 Murtazaev himself would later withdraw, for undisclosed reasons, and was replaced by Mustapha Haida.
 Eersel successfully defended the title by unanimous decision.

 Eersel defended his title against Islam Murtazaev at ONE: Winter Warriors on December 3, 2021.
 He won the bout via split decision.

-Eersel is scheduled to make his fourth ONE lightweight title defense against Arian Sadikovic at ONE 156 on April 8, 2022.
+Eersel was scheduled to make his fourth ONE lightweight title defense against Arian Sadiković at ONE 156 on April 8, 2022.
 Despite suffering an early knockdown, Eersel rallied back to win the following rounds and retain his title by unanimous decision.
 He was awarded a $50,000 bonus for winning the fight.